High School to College Programs

 5. Enhanced Skills

-• Critical Thinking: Early college programs often emphasize critical thinking, problem-solving, and analytical skills, preparing students for both higher education and the workforce.
+• Critical Thinking: Early college programs often emphasize critical thinking, problem-solving, and analytical skills, preparing students for higher education and the workforce.

 6. College Experience